 Day 5: Wednesday

 Rise early to photograph the desert sunrise with camels!
-Then, after breakfast, ride to a Bedu camp, where we’ll engage with a Bedouin family—a chance to interact closely with the women, dressed in exotic abeyas (robes) and beaked half-face burqas (many adorned with glittering jewels).
-After relaxing mid-day at our camp, we’ll venture out in late afternoon to a nearby Bedu village for sunset photography.
-We hope to perhaps also watch a camel race in the desert.
+Then, after relaxing at the camp throughout the morning, we'll ride to a Bedu camp, where we’ll engage with a Bedouin family—a chance to photograph the normally reticent Bedu women, dressed in exotic abeyas (robes) and beaked half-face burqas (many adorned with glittering jewels).
+We'll also stop at such desert villages as Shahek and Al Raka for late afternoon street photography.

 Day 6: Thursday

-Up early today to catch the camel market in the town of Sinaw.
-Here we’ll explore the exotic souk, where colorfully adorned Bedu (bedouins) trade goats and other livestock.
-Sinaw souk is also famous for its craftsmen skilled at making classic khajar curved daggers.
+Up early today to catch the camel market outside the town of Sinaw.
+Afterwards, we’ll explore the exotic souq, with its fish market and its craftsmen skilled at making classic khajar curved daggers.
 After lunch, continue to Nizwah, where we’ll check into our hotel in mid-afternoon then photograph the spectacular new Sultan Qaboos Mosque at sunset and the blue hour.
 The nighttime photography in Nizwa is sensational as we explore its dusty backstreets, souq, and 17th-century fort.

 Overnight: INTERCITY NIZWA